In order to bring you the best organic produce, some ingredients may differ from those depicted.

 To the bowl with the kale and romanesco, add the tomatoes, basil, parsley, lemon vinaigrette, and goat cheese and toss gently.
 Season to taste with salt and pepper.

-Transfer the steaks and kale and romanesco salad to individual plates and serve.
+Transfer the steaks and kale, romanesco, and goat cheese salad to individual plates and serve.

 - Strip the basil and parsley leaves.